This article may contain compensated links. Please read disclaimer for more info.

 What to Do in France?

-With so many interesting regions, beautiful landscapes, and endless French landmarks scattered throughout the land, it can be hard to decide what to do in France.
+With so many interesting regions, beautiful landscapes, and endless landmarks scattered throughout the land, France is an excellent travel destination, and discovering the best things to do in France (and write about it!) is a lifelong project for us.

-We narrowed down a France Bucket List, a list of the most iconic, beautiful, fun, awe-inspiring, best things to do in France, and things to see in France for when you visit this great country.
+Here are our favorite things to do and things to see in France – from the obvious to the unusual – for when you visit this great country.
+Some we’ve done, some we haven’t, and some we like to do again and again.
 Now, how many have you ticked off your list?

 TIP: Start planning your next French adventure; check out our France Travel Planner!